maritime-web/TilerService/README.md

 # TilerService

-Integration point responsible for fetching satellite images and sending them to a Docker container running MapTiler Pro.
+Integration point responsible for fetching satellite images and sending them to a Docker container running [MapTiler Pro](https://hub.docker.com/r/klokantech/maptiler/).
+The tiled images are server by a [tile server](https://hub.docker.com/r/klokantech/tileserver-php/) also running in a Docker container.

 ## Prerequisites